Last Updated on 25/07/2023

 Unless you have the space and means to maintain a fashion archive with stuff like this, you might want to do some decluttering.
 You’ll free up space and give the clothes you actually wear more breathing room.

 If you find it difficult getting rid of sentimental garments because they bring back such great memories, why not take a picture of them?
-You can create a “Fashion Flashback” folder on your phone or in your Evernote, and look at the photos anytime you like!
-Add some images of the event you wore them to and you’ve got yourself a little digital fashion scrapbook to boot.
+You can create a “Fashion Flashback” folder on your phone or in your note-taking app.
+Then you can look at the photos anytime you like!
+Add some images of the event you wore them to.
+You’ve got yourself a little digital fashion scrapbook to boot.

 #5 Getting Dressed Is Downright Stressful

 Dateline: Wednesday morning, the home office.
-You’re sitting in your bathrobe working through a backlog for Engineering when you realise you need to get dressed because you have an actual meeting later on at the company office.
+You’re sitting in your bathrobe working through a backlog for Engineering.
+Then you realise you need to get dressed because you have an actual meeting later on at the company office.
 You immediately feel stressed out.
 It’s not just the thought of having to blow out your hair today.
 It’s not knowing what the heck to wear.

 Nothing feels right.
 You’ve gained a couple of pounds and feel pinched and pulled by most of your trousers.
 Your favourite jumper is at the dry cleaner’s and you can’t possibly wear the oversize black sweatshirt yet again.
 A colleague recently joked they’ve never seen you in anything but that darn thing!